wp-plugins/rakeback-widget-from-fullraketilt/readme.txt

 = What is MGR? =

 MGR stands for monthly gross revenue.
 This is the amount of rake a player has generated in a month.
 This figure is used to determine your commission.
+Rake is the money collected by poker sites as tournament fees or collected from the pot in cash games.
+Rakeback allows the player to receive a portion of their rakeback.
+By helping players get some of their rake back you can earn as well.

 = What if I have a problem with the Widget? =